-Management is often quick to blame warehouse workers for a lack of warehouse productivity.
-However, if you look around most warehouses there are larger issues slowing down productivity.
+Management is often quick to blame warehouse workers for a lack of productivity.
+However, if you look around most warehouses, there are larger issues slowing down productivity.
 Supply chain industry experts agree technology plays a critical role in warehouse operational efficiency.
-Although, many warehouses still suffer from most of the same technological inefficiencies.
+However, many warehouses still suffer from most of the same technological inefficiencies.

-The good news is that in the last 5-7 years we have experienced an explosion of innovations that are helping logistics companies overcome old warehouse inefficiencies.
+The good news is that in the last 5-7 years, we have experienced an explosion of innovations helping logistics companies overcome old warehouse inefficiencies.

-And while some warehouses are quicker than others in adopting these new solutions, the overall pace at which companies are adopting new warehouse technology is accelerating.
+And while some warehouses are quicker than others in adopting these new solutions, the overall pace at which companies adopt new warehouse technology is accelerating.

 1) Under Performing Warehouse Management Systems

-In the last five years, there have been an explosion of WMS and ERP vendors that have introduced a wide range of technologies to optimize warehouse operations.
+In the last five years, there has been an explosion of WMS and ERP vendors that have introduced a wide range of technologies to optimize warehouse operations.
 Some of these technologies include:

-Workflow Engines allowing you to define and enforce warehouse processes
+• Workflow Engines allow you to define and enforce warehouse processes

-While one WMS might not provide all of the above technologies, the key is to understand which of these is necessary for the operational needs of your particular warehouse.
-The right system can boost warehouse productivity ten fold!
+While one WMS might not provide all of the above technologies, the key is to understand which are necessary for the operational needs of your particular warehouse.
+The right system can boost warehouse productivity tenfold!

 A whitepaper by Motorola titled "From Cost Center to Growth Center: Warehousing 2018" that surveyed warehouse I.T. and operational personnel exposed the following: